NeuroDataDesign/eeg-panda-s17f18/app/README.md

 ### What is LAVA?

 Our mission with LAVA is to provide a breadth of data visualizations with some level of depth to figure out how to gear more in-depth analyses.
+To do so, we provide visualizations of raw data, data transformed with multi-dimensional scaling, data that has been run through adaptive clustering algorithms, and one-to-one plots for EEG data.

 ### Installing and Running the Application